h8672/TheGameAgain/CodeBook.md

 If the milestone is more complex than previously thought, this is a step where it might be noticed early.
 If it was much simpler, bonus received.

+This book was created by H8672 and shared in [github](https://github.com/h8672/TheGameAgain/blob/master/CodeBook.md).
+It doesn't aim to tell everything, just to log an okay practice to do code in okay process.
+The rest is up to the reader as it is really vague how to code or write documents.

 This book aim is to help with:

 - Research